Home

 available from Dabs.com and Maplin

-an infrared (IR) port, then this can be used.
-You may want to
+an infrared (IR) port, then this can be used to transfer data.
+If

 check out PsiLoc's pIBeam,